 The flexibility of the code helps with the process of creating the design.
 Kirby does not impose a precise workflow for the design.
 The management of the front-end does not depend on predefined technologies, it is completely agnostic.
 We have chosen a simple management of the style by trying to limit the overlay.
 It is possible to work with various languages and libraries to make the design.
 The administration of the website and the visuals part can be created from scratch with a clear separation between design and content.

-This CMS is based on LAMP (Linux, Apache, MySQL, PHP/Perl) open-source software, even though this technology is uncommon for many developers (mainly for a fashion reason), it is resilient in the sense that it has proven itself in the long term.
+This CMS works with LAMP (Linux, Apache, MySQL, PHP/Perl) open-source software, even though this technology is uncommon for many developers (mainly for a fashion reason), it is resilient in the sense that it has proven itself in the long term.
 This technical solution is the most popular, so it is easy to find a hosting service and documentation.
 For a very advanced customization of the administration (not necessary for the majority of projects), a knowledge of Vue.js can be useful.

 A plugin system is available and a plugin library allows to add essential functionalities to the website.
 The development of plugins remains accessible compared to other CMS.